High Dimensional Binary Choice Model with Unknown Heteroskedasticity or Instrumental Variables: Introduction

-With the feasible estimator for $f\left( V|\boldsymbol{Z}_{1}^{p_{n}}\right) $ in hand, we proceed to address the variable selection and moment (IV) selection problems for high-dimensional binary choice models.
-Specifically, for the case where there are many exogenous explanatory variables $\boldsymbol{X}_{1}^{p_{n}}$, we introduce a SCAD-LS estimator obtained from combining linear regression with the popular SCAD penalty.
-This estimator can estimate $\boldsymbol{\beta}^{\ast}$ while selecting true signals within $\boldsymbol{X}_{1}^{p_{n}}$ simultaneously.
-When there are many candidate IVs $\boldsymbol{Z}_{1}^{p_{n}}$, a mixture of valid and invalid, we propose a SCAD-GMM procedure, which can simultaneously estimate $\boldsymbol{\beta }^{\ast}$ and detect invalid IVs within $\boldsymbol{Z}_{1}^{p_{n}}$.
+With the feasible estimator for $f\left(V|\boldsymbol{Z}_{1}^{p_{n}}\right)$ in hand, we proceed to address the variable selection and moment (IV) selection problems for high-dimensional binary choice models.
+Specifically, for the case where there are many exogenous explanatory variables $\boldsymbol{X}_{1}^{p_{n}}$, we introduce two estimators obtained from combining linear regression with either weighted or unweighted $L_{1}$ penalties.
+These estimators can estimate $\boldsymbol{\beta}^{\ast}$ while selecting true signals within $\boldsymbol{X}_{1}^{p_{n}}$ simultaneously.
+When there are many candidate IVs $\boldsymbol{Z}_{1}^{p_{n}}$, a mixture of valid and invalid, we propose a GMM with $L_{1}$ penalty procedure, which can simultaneously estimate $\boldsymbol{\beta}^{\ast}$ and detect invalid IVs within $\boldsymbol{Z}_{1}^{p_{n}}$.
 We establish the asymptotic properties of these approaches, providing a solid theoretical foundation for their application.
-Furthermore, we demonstrate the practical effectiveness of these methods in finite samples through Monte Carlo experiments.
+Furthermore, we demonstrate the practical effectiveness of these methods in finite samples using both simulated and real-world data.

 The rest of this paper is organized as follows.
-In Section \ref{SEC:f(v,x)reduce}, we propose the novel dimension reduction method for the conditional density estimation.
+In Section \ref{SEC:f(v,x)reduce}, we propose a novel dimension reduction method for the conditional density estimation.
 With the feasible conditional density estimator, we address the classic variable and moment (IV) selection problems in the context of special regressor estimation in Section \ref{SEC:theoryapply}.
-We investigate the small sample properties of our method via simulations in Section \ref{SEC:simu}, in which we also provide a practical guide on choosing the tuning parameters and kernel functions for implementing our proposed procedures.
+We investigate the small sample properties of our methods through Monte Carlo experiments in Section \ref{SEC:simu}, where we also provide a practical guide for choosing tuning parameters and kernel functions to implement our proposed procedures.
+In Section \ref{SEC:applications}, we further illustrate our approaches by examining migration decisions of rural residents in China.
 Section \ref{SEC:conclusion} concludes this paper.

-The proofs of all theorems are presented in Appendices \ref{APP:A}--\ref{APP:B}.
-The proofs of all technical lemmas are deferred to Appendix \ref{APP:lemmas}.
-Lastly, Appendix \ref{APP:tables} contains tables for Monte Carlo results.
+Proofs and tables are presented in the online supplementary appendix.
+Specifically, Appendix \ref{APP:introduction} provides a gentle introduction to the DC and CV procedures.
+The proofs of all the main theorems are collected in Appendices \ref{APP:A}--\ref{APP:C}, while the proofs of all technical lemmas are deferred to Appendix \ref{APP:lemmas}.
+An investigation of variable selections with unweighted $L_{1}$ penalty is presented in Appendix \ref{APP:lasso}.
+Lastly, Appendix \ref{APP:tables} contains tables for simulation and application results.